-Historic Sales - crushed rock and sand and gravel
+3. Aggregate Sales - crushed rock and sand and gravel

-1.20.
-The National Planning Policy Framework (NPPF) requires a LAA to be based on a rolling average of sales over ten years - along with other relevant local information and an assessment of all supply options.
-Historic sales of land won aggregates, both sand and gravel and crushed rock, are set out below in Table 2 and Figure 3.
+3.1.
+The National Planning Policy Framework (NPPF) requires an LAA to be based on a rolling average of sales over ten years - along with other relevant local information and an assessment of all supply options.
+Table 2 below sets out the ten-year average and three-year average sales figures for all the types of aggregates produced in Dorset.
+Historic sales of land won aggregates, both sand and gravel and crushed rock, are set out below in Table 2 and Figure 2.
 All extraction is in the county of Dorset.